callum-hart/ysu/README.md

 The component is connected to the generator using the `sequence` higher-order component.
 When(ever) the generator yields an `update` the component (re)renders.

 Each field passed to `sequence` is mapped to a prop which contains a pair.
-The prop `randomQuote` holds the pair:
+In this example the prop `randomQuote` holds the pair:

 - `[quote, ` reflects the current status of the sequence, along with any data associated with that status.
-- `getQuote]` is a function that initiates the sequence.
+- `getQuote]` a function that when called initiates the sequence.

 The `randomQuote` sequence starts when the component mounts, or when the user clicks the *Get another quote* button.
 This is a fairly straightforward example, however other examples with live demos are linked below.